Isaac Hernández: Dance

-Hernandez first danced at the ABT II.
+and danced with ABT II from 2007-2008.

 In 2008, he joined San Francisco Ballet's corps de ballet and was promoted to soloist in 2010.
 He joined the Dutch National Ballet as a soloist in 2012, and was promoted to principal dancer the following year after dancing the role of Prince Désiré in The Sleeping Beauty.
 After making a guest appearance in Swan Lake with the English National Ballet, he joined the company as a lead principal in 2015.
 His repertoire there also includes classical works such as Romeo and Juliet and La Sylphide, as well as contemporary works including Aszure Barton’s Fantastic Beings and Akram Khan's Giselle.

-As a guest artist he has appeared at the Paris Opera Ballet as Solor in La Bayadère and in Nureyev’s Don Quixote, and at the Rome Opera in Baryshnikov and Laurent Hilare's version of Don Quixote.

-In 2015, he was called "the hottest ballet boy to hit London since Carlos Acosta".

-In 2018, Hernandez won the Prix Benois de la Danse for his performance in Don Quixote with the Rome Opera Ballet and La Sylphide with the ENB.
-He is the first Mexican dancer to win the award.
+In 2018, Hernandez won the Prix Benois de la Danse for his performances in Mikhail Baryshnikov and Laurent Hilaire’s Don Quixote at the Rome Opera and in La Sylphide with the English National Ballet.
+He is the first Mexican dancer to win the Prix Benois de la Danse award, the "Oscar of ballet."